aggarwalHarshita/SampleApplication/README.md

 **Introduction**

 This simple Android app uses the OpenWeatherMap 5 day weather forecast API to retrieve the current 5 day weather forecast and display a part of it in a RecyclerView.
-It takes input of the city from user and displays the relevant weather information to the user.
+It takes input as city name from user and displays the relevant weather information to the user.

 **Running and Building**
 - This app was built with Android Studio version 3.2.1.
 Before building and running, please insert your own Open Weather Api key in Constant.java by altering the OPEN_WEATHER_API String.